 - Little flexibility for active trading

-Wealthfront is now one of the biggest and well-established Robo Advisors in the market, with just over $4 billion investments under management as of 2016.
-In this 2017 Wealthfront review, we will reveal if this fully-automated robo advisor is the best service for your investment activities.
+Wealthfront is now one of the biggest and well-established Robo Advisors in the market.
+It used to manage just over $4 billion worth of investments in 2016.
+For 2018, this Robo Advisor is now managing over $10 billion.

 Wealthfront is a prime example of a fully automated investing service

 Wealthfront started life as kaChing, which was a mutual-fund analysis company in 2008.
 Wealthfront founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.

 Let’s begin our 2018 Wealthfront review by looking at the fees and deposit limits.
 Wealthfront’s $500 deposit limit is very low indeed.
 In fact, it is one of the lowest among Robo Advisors that also impose a minimum investment amount.
 This makes it perfect for beginners or first-time investors.

 Wealthfront is a prime example of a fully automated investing service that provides an almost completely hands-off wealth management experience.
 This makes it extremely attractive to investors who simply don’t have the time, inclination, or ability to manage their investments.

 It isn’t perfect, though.
 During this part of our Wealthfront review for 2018, we discovered that the service lacks flexibility in personally managing your accounts.
 It doesn’t offer much leeway to investors who want to get involved, or those who prefer a hands-on approach.

 The service cannot work with or within existing brokerage accounts.
-This means that you don’t have the option of sticking with a provider that you trust.
+This means you don’t have the option of sticking with a provider that you trust.
 The service doesn’t have the facility to invest in mutual funds, individual stocks or bonds either.
 What this means is you will have to sell your holdings before transferring to Wealthfront – unless you have at least $500 minimum deposit available to invest.